Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Bitcoin shares deep roots with the P2P networks.
 File sharing networks were the first world-scale decentralized networks.
 Bitcoin's gossip-based networking model was inspired by Gnutella, the protocol behind LimeWire.
 Many P2P barons were foundational to the crypto movement: Jed McCaleb of eDonkey2000, Zooko Wilcox of Mojo Nation, and Bram Cohen of BitTorrent to name a few.
 They also share a philosophical lineage—Lawrence Lessig, the intellectual godfather of [piracy culture](https://en.wikipedia.org/wiki/Free_Culture_(book)#Piracy), is the originator of the phrase "[code is law](http://codev2.cc/download+remix/Lessig-Codev2.pdf)."

-But there's more to this relationship, so let's dig deeper.
-I imagine most of you lived through the P2P file sharing revolution firsthand, but it's worth briefly rehashing the history.

-## From Napster to BitTorrent
-The P2P file sharing revolution began with Napster in 1999, created by Shawn Fanning and Sean Parker.
-On its face, the application was straightforward: log in, search for a song you want, double click, and it's yours.
+The P2P file sharing revolution began with Napster in 1999.
+On its face, Napster was a straightforward application: log in, search for a song you want, double click, and it's yours.

-It sounds simple, but it's hard to describe how large of a paradigm shift Napster truly was.
+It sounds simple, but it's hard to describe how large of a paradigm shift Napster was.

 ![Napster interface](https://regmedia.co.uk/2011/10/06/napster.gif)

 Remember what it was like to purchase music in 1999: standing in a CD aisle, surrounded by rows of disc jackets, debating in your head which album to spend your $20 on.
-J-Lo?
+Jay-Z?
 Smashmouth?
-Or maybe Jay-Z?
+Or maybe J-Lo?
 To participate in pop culture, you had to take sides.
 Every purchase was a careful tradeoff.
 Music was scarce and precious.

 Napster changed all that.
 It was like a bank vault of music was propped open, free for anyone to plunder.
 Entirely by word of mouth, Napster spread across America like a riot, clogging up bandwidth on college campuses and dialup lines.